 The pain from a torn meniscus is usually felt in the front of the hip.
 It can be worse when walking, running, or climbing stairs.
 The pain may also be accompanied by other symptoms, such as numbness, tingling, or weakness in the hip.

 If you are experiencing hip pain, you should see an orthopedic doctor to find the exact cause.

 Meniscus tears can present in various ways, each with unique characteristics and implications.
 Diagnosing which type of tear is present helps us with diagnosis.
 The type will tell us the extent of the injury and guide appropriate treatment options.

 Prompt diagnosis and treatment can help reduce pain, improve movement, and shorten recovery.

 Here are the types of meniscus tears commonly encountered:

 How is a Meniscus Tear Treated?

-If you suspect that you might have a meniscus tear, you should avoid putting excessive strain on your knee.
+If you suspect that you might have a meniscus tear, you should avoid putting strain on your knee.
 By resting, elevating the knee, and using a crutch, you can avoid worsening damage to the joint.
-Pain and swelling can be eased using an ice pack and by wearing a compression bandage over the affected knee.
+Pain and swelling is eased using an ice pack and by wearing a compression bandage over the affected knee.

-After diagnosis by an orthopedic surgeon, they may recommend the following treatments for meniscus tear:
+After diagnosis by an orthopedic surgeon, they may recommend the following treatments: